Find a Qualified Attorney Near You

 Before these laws, police had to do so with all those subject to arrest, detention, or a traffic stop.
 They had to do so whenever there was “reasonable suspicion” that anyone was illegally present in the United States.
 In the wake of the SCOTUS decision, that changed.

-A federal program once required all arrestees' names to enter a database.
-This program was "Secure Communities."
+A federal program once required law enforcement to add all arrestees’ names to a database.
+This program was “Secure Communities.”
 The database checked immigration statuses.
 Former President Donald Trump renewed the program by executive order in 2017.
 But President Joe Biden revoked that executive order in 2021.

 The Criminal Apprehension Program replaced Secure Communities.
 It only checks the statuses of those convicted.